0mkar2505/NO-Q-Ticketing/README.txt

+What this is??!?!?

+Its basically my final year project.
+A Ticketing / Customer Support system SaaS

-Jello Me from the future use this to get the flask stuff :-
+Yea use this to get the extra stuff

 pip install -r requirements.txt